sirisian/ecmascript-types/README.md

 An effective declared iterator hook can establish an early error even when the containing function is never called.
 For example, `function f(o: { [Symbol.iterator]: uint8 }) { for (const x of o) {} }` is rejected because the selected hook cannot be called.
 The same rule applies to array spreads, array patterns and `yield*`, and to asynchronous consumers using their selected protocol.
 Inherited and specialized member types contribute, using the actual well-known symbol identity.

 Async selection preserves fallback: a nullish `Symbol.asyncIterator` selects the synchronous protocol, while a present numeric async hook fails without trying it.
 Optional and union hooks are rejected only when every possible selected path is known invalid.
 An undeclared hook on an open object, an unrelated symbol or a symbol index signature alone does not prove failure.
 An open object-shaped hook might itself be callable.
 No getter or iterator is run during checking.
 Named argument spreading and index-based reference iteration keep their separate rules.

+The proof can follow callable contracts through acquisition and stepping.
+A known non-object hook result fails acquisition.
+A consumer that requests a step also fails when `next` is known non-callable or its result is known non-object. `const [] = source` still acquires an iterator but never calls `next`; a nonempty pattern, elision or rest does request a step.
+A step result of `{}` is an Object and remains valid; the early check does not require a complete `IteratorResult` interface or boolean `done`.

+For a real async iterator the step result is awaited before the Object check.
+The entry-hook result is never awaited.
+Synchronous fallback checks the raw synchronous step result as an Object and awaits its yielded value, not the step object.
+Unknown returns, open members and unresolved overload results do not prove failure; a union is rejected only when every selected path fails a reached stage.
+The check evaluates no getters or protocol methods and changes no closing or liveness obligations.

 The protocols are interfaces, so a value satisfies them by having the members.
 This is not a stylistic choice: ```for...of``` asks whether ```[Symbol.iterator]``` is callable and never asks what a value declared, so a type that refused a hand-written iterator would describe a language this is not.